stellarscripts/stellar_firma_transcripts/_posts/2019-02-05-season1teaser.md

 #### TREXEL

-Because, David, one of us has to take the rap for this and it's not going to be me.
-My mother was a Senior Consultant here, and recycling me would be tantamount to admitting that Stellar Firma Ltd.'s bloodline-based management structure is in some way flawed, which is of course obviously ludicrous.
+Because, David, one of us has to take the rap for this and it's not going to be me!
+My mother was a Senior Consultant here, and recycling me would be tantamount to admitting that Stellar Firma Ltd.'s bloodline-based management structure is in some way flawed, which is, of course, obviously ludicrous.

 #### DAVID

-*(upbeat)* Obviously.
+_(upeat)_ Obviously.

 #### IMOGEN

-__[static hum]__ Recycling process... commencing!
+__[static hum]__ Recycling process... commencing.

-##### __[beeping starts, mechanical whirring]__
+##### [beeping starts, mechanical whirring]

 #### TREXEL

-Well David, I suppose our time is up.
+Well, David, I suppose our time is up.
 I can tell because of that loud beeping noise.

 #### DAVID